-Display Energy Certificates can be produced within 24 hours of the site visit, dependant on the information provided from the building managers
+DECs can be produced within 24 hours of the site visit, dependant on the information provided by the building managers.

 The threshold for the requirement of a Display Energy Certificate (DEC) in public buildings has been reduced to a total useful floor area over 500m2.
-All certificates need to be on display by 9 January 2013.
+Since 2013, all certificates need to be on display in your foyer or reception area.